Causes:

 Poor posture is often seen with sedentary lifestyle such as desk jobs or driving for a living.

-Stress often plays a large roll in neck and shoulder position.
+Stress often plays a large role in neck and shoulder position.

 The major difference between a sprain and a strain is that sprains pertain to damaged ligaments that attach bone-to-bone without a muscle in between.